open-telemetry/oteps/text/0000-named-tracers.md

-# Named Tracers
+# Named Tracers and Meters

 **Status:** `proposed`

-_Creating Tracers using a factory mechanism and naming those Tracers in accordance with the library that provides the instrumentation for a traced component._
+_Creating Tracers and Meters using a factory mechanism and naming those Tracers / Meters in accordance with the library that provides the instrumentation for those components._

 ## Suggested reading